Liyubov/networks_analysis/README.md

 # networks basic analysis tools
 this is repository for basic analysis tools of networks.

-here we consider networks embedded in space (spatial and in particular geometric networks), then we consider networks non-embedded in space, which can be weighted (by weights assigned to links or nodes) or non-weighted (when adjacency matrix has only 0,1 entries)
+here we consider networks embedded in space (spatial and in particular geometric networks),  see notebook *geometric graphs analysis.ipynb*, then we consider networks non-embedded in space, which can be weighted (by weights assigned to links or nodes) or non-weighted (when adjacency matrix has only 0,1 entries), see e.g. notebook *standard_network_analysis_vizzz.ipynb* with standard network analysis

 # network measures for analysis of the degree distribution
 degree distribution is one of the most basic linear characteristics of any network and we can always start with it